julkuh/dijit-style-guide/README.md

 1. Install globally with npm `bower` and `grunt-cli`.
 2. Run `bower install` and `npm install`to install Dojo and Grunt dependencies.
 3. Run `grunt` to open the Dijit theme tester.
+4. When changing the file `style-guide.html` the page should about itself due to lifereload in browser.

 ## Helpful information: